In New York, home to more Ukrainian immigrants than any U.S. city, residents mobilize to send support

 “There’s got to be more that can be done,” said Orest Temnycky, 59, the son of Ukrainian immigrants and chief financial officer of the Self Reliance New York Federal Credit Union in the East Village, an immigrant enclave that is home to a Ukrainian museum, restaurants and bars.
 He made the sign of the cross as he passed a sidewalk memorial outside St. George Ukrainian Catholic Church, where a sign says “pray for Ukraine.”

-“We are watching in slow motion the murder of thousands of people,” Temnycky said as Russia President Vladimir Putin’s forces continued their assault on several cities in Ukraine.
+“We are watching in slow motion the murder of thousands of people,” Temnycky said as Russian President Vladimir Putin’s forces continued their assault on several cities in Ukraine.
 “I don’t see how he is going to stop.”

 More than 60,000 Ukrainian immigrants reside in New York City, according to census data, among nearly 355,000 nationwide, with significant numbers in California, Pennsylvania, New Jersey, Florida, Washington state and Illinois.